Tutorialwork/ProfessionalBans-Webinterface/README.md

 </VirtualHost>
 ```

-4. Open the `.env` file and setting up your MySQL database credentials under `DATABASE_URL`
+4. Visit your website you will be redirected to a new installer.
 5. Install composer `apt install composer`
 6. Install Apache2 pack `composer require apache-pack`